-The Federal Work Study (FWS) program is federally funded and available to qualified students who demonstrate financial need and are enrolled for classes the semester they are interested in working.
-Students are employed approximately 15 hours per week for at least minimum wage and are paid monthly.
+The Federal Work Study (FWS) program is federally funded and available to qualified students who demonstrate financial need and are enrolled for classes the semester they will work.
+Students are employed approximately 15 hours per week for at least minimum wage and paid monthly.
 Funds for this program are limited, and a few FWS community service opportunities are available.

 Steps to Apply

-Any student interested in applying for a FWS position must:
+Any student interested in applying for an FWS position must:

 Complete the Free Application for Federal Student Aid (FAFSA) to determine financial need.

 Satisfy all Financial Aid requirements listed on Banner.

 Be enrolled in classes for the semester you are interested in working.

 FWS applications will be accepted beginning July 1st of each school year.